 - Use both iterative and analytical approaches to manage circular references

 Forecasting Financial Statements

-Forecasting the capital structure impacts both the balance sheet and the income statement through different items, including dividends and interest expense.
+Forecasting the capital structure of a company impacts both the balance sheet and the income statement through different items, including dividends and interest expense.
 Forecasting equity requires forecasting stock issuance and repurchases, as well as changes in retained earnings.
-Changes in retained earnings will be strongly driven by forecasted net income, and dividends.
+Changes in retained earnings will be strongly driven by forecasted net income and dividends.
 When forecasted retained earnings changes in a model, users should complete a retained earnings supporting schedule section, much like how we used a note to forecast PP&E in forecasting balance sheet items.